Overview

 - Click the Submit a ticket button to complete the process.
 The Security team will review your ticket and respond to you as soon as possible.

-If you do not have access to the DreamHost account
+What if I do not have access to the DreamHost account?

 - Navigate to the DreamHost contact page.